jonahglover/aws.lambda.update-function-code/README.md

 # Problem statement

-copies a dir from s3 to s3
+copies a updates a lambda function to an s3 package

 # Format